django-guardian/django-guardian/docs/userguide/assign.md

 ### For group

-This case doesn\'t really differ from user permissions assignment.
+This case doesn't really differ from user permissions assignment.
 The only difference is we have to pass `Group` instance rather than `User`.

 ``` python
 >>> from django.contrib.auth.models import Group